 - Hotfix Applicators

 Gluing - Best Glue for Rhinestones on Fabric

 One of the most popular methods for attaching rhinestones is to glue them on.
 Imagine having to sew thousands of tiny rhinestones on a costume!
 If you use the correct glue adhesive and technique, they are amazingly strong when glued on.
 It is also next to impossible to sew rhinestones on thin or mesh fabric, so glue is often your best option.

 The best glue for rhinestones on fabric is clear, washable, and easy to use.
 These are the 3 most used brands:

 1. E6000 Glue

-This is the glue that most costumers use.
+This is the glue that most costume makers use.

-- Make sure you purchase the clear variety.
+- Make sure you purchase a clear variety.